-Comments: As of May 2018, SSA indicated that they continue to disagree with this recommendation stating that current SSI program rules do not support connecting records of unrelated individuals living in multiple recipient households.
-SSA also noted that it does not have evidence from its payment accuracy reviews that manual processing of married couple multiple recipient household claims leads to payment errors.
-As such, the agency stated that it could not commit resources to address this recommendation at this time, but noted if a legislative proposal is put forth that affects unrelated multiple SSI recipient households, SSA will assess program policy and systems risks as part of its evaluation and planning. .
-However, we continue to believe that the manual processing currently used to connect and adjust claim records of SSI recipients who live in households with other SSI recipients leaves the agency at risk.
-SSA has acknowledged that it has not assessed the extent to which manual processing leads to payment errors, and the data they provided us on fiscal year 2014 improper payments to married couple recipients does not address the full scope of the issues we identified.
-Specifically, field office staff reported several instances in which manual processing is used to connect and adjust claims records for multiple recipient households due to system limitations, and indicated that these manual adjustments increase the likelihood of erroneous payments.
+Comments: As of June 2019, SSA officials indicated that without the enactment of legislation that affects multiple SSI recipient households, SSA will not be taking actions to address this recommendation.
+They noted that they continue to disagree with this recommendation, stating that current SSI program rules do not support connecting records of unrelated individuals living in multiple recipient households.
+However, our recommendation is not focused solely on unrelated individuals living in multiple SSI recipient households.
+During our review, SSA field office staff reported several instances in which manual processing is used to connect and adjust claims records for individuals in multiple recipient households due to system limitations, and staff indicated that these manual adjustments increase the likelihood of erroneous payments.
 These manually processed claims are for households with multiple related recipients whose SSI benefits are currently inter-related under program rules, such as multiple child recipients who are siblings or individual recipients who marry another recipient.
+Further, SSA acknowledged at the time of our review that it has not assessed the extent to which manual processing leads to payment errors.
+We continue to believe that the manual processing currently used to connect and adjust claim records of SSI recipients who live in households with other SSI recipients leaves the agency at risk.
 Without an assessment of the risks associated with the manual processing of these claims, SSA is unable to determine if additional adjustments to its system would be a cost-effective use of its resources.

 Recommendation: To ensure the agency has sufficient information about risks to SSI program integrity when making decisions about efforts to address them, the Commissioner of the Social Security Administration should conduct a risk assessment of the current manual process for connecting and adjusting claim records of SSI recipients who live in households with other SSI recipients, and, as appropriate, take steps to make cost-effective improvements to SSA's claims management system to address identified risks.